server-state/specs/arch/modules/server-base.md

 Creates a `ServerBase` instance that can then get attached to an Express application.

 ##### Parameters
-- `config: SBConfig` Configuration for the server-base module, including options regarding logging
+- `config: SBConfig` Configuration for the server-base module, including options for logging

 #### `addModule(name: string, moduleFunction: (options: *) => * | Promise<*>, authorizedGroups: string[], moduleOptions?: *) => void`